AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/settings.md

   </tr>
   <tr>
    <td>Show Catalog Labels</td>
-   <td>If enabled, Administrators and Authors can set Catalog Labels and values and link them to Learning Objects.</td>
+   <td>If enabled, Administrators and Authors can set Catalog Labels and values and link them to Learning Objects.
+Selecting this option also allows authors to add Courses, Learning Paths, Certifications, or Job Aids to the catalogs.</td>
   </tr>
   <tr>
    <td>Learners can view their scores</td>